paulrouget/servo-embedding-example/README.md

 Because we are importing some files from the servo repository directly (`rust-toolchain`, and as we will see later, `Cargo.lock` and `resources`) and because Servo is not versionned yet, it is necessary to specify servo's revision hash (with `rev = …`).

-If you'd rather use local copy of Servo, do not point to the root of the servo directory but to `components/servo`:
+If you'd rather use a local copy of Servo, do not point to the root of the servo directory but to `components/servo`:

 ```toml
 [dependencies]